-Abstract: Improving on work by Schild, De Giacomo and Lenzerini, we establish a tight connection between description logics and hybrid logics, and use this to transfer results on complexity and expressive power from one to the other.
+ABSTRACT.
+Building on work by Schild, De Giacomo and Lenzerini, we establish a tight connection between description logics and hybrid logics.
+The main aim of the paper is to provide a modal perspective on some of the distinguishing features of description logic.
+In particular, by working in a hybrid logic setting we are able to develop a model-theoretic understanding of both assertional and terminological information.
+We also show how to use the connection between description and hybrid logics to transfer results on complexity and expressive power from one to the other.